-Sports season is coming to one of its biggest days of the year and while you may not enjoy football, there are many who will be chowing down on this day.
-So today I’m sharing 6 vegan game day recipes that will be fun to make, full of nutrients and plant-based…. this can help as well from jumping onto the vegan junk food train.
+The sports season is coming to one of its biggest days of the year, and while you may not enjoy football, there are many who will be chowing down on this day.
+Today I’m sharing 6 Vegan Game Day Recipes that are fun to make, nutrient-dense, and plant-based.
+This can also help you avoid jumping onto the vegan junk food train.

 Here are Some of My Favorites